Michelle-W-M/NodeRED-Photon-Temperature-MonitoringAndPrediction/README.md

 - Change the data logging frequency

 ### Alerts
-- set your desired min/max temperatures that will tigger the alert
+- Set your desired min/max temperatures that will tigger the alert
-- hook to IFTTT account
+- Hook to IFTTT account

 ###  Health of Temperature Sensor
 - This is dependant on the temperature sensor type that is used.
 Here, LM35 is used.
 Change the error vlaue depending on the type of sensor you are using, which can be found on the product's data sheet